Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * There must not exist an entity named `FooClosure` as this is reserved by the corresponding extension.
 For an entity named *person* with a closure tree ModuleStudio generates an additional entity named `PersonClosure` for managing it's closures.
 For nested sets this additional entity is not required.
 * There must not exist an entity named `FooAttribute` as this is reserved by the corresponding extension.
 For an entity named *person* with `attributable = true` ModuleStudio generates an additional entity named `PersonAttribute` for managing it's attributes.
 * There must not exist an entity named `FooCategory` as this is reserved by the corresponding extension.
 For an entity named *person* with `categorisable = true` ModuleStudio generates an additional entity named `PersonCategory` for managing it's categories.
-* The meta data extension is deprecated.
-If you need meta data create a normal entity for it instead.
-This warning occurs for an entity with `meta data = true`.

 ### Entity field